getclump/clump/README.md

 val tracksSource = Clump.source(tracksService.fetch _)(_.id)
 ```

 The ```ClumpSource``` instances are created using one of the shortcuts that the ```Clump``` object [provides](https://github.com/getclump/clump/blob/v0.0.7/src/main/scala/io/getclump/Clump.scala#L112).
 They don't hold any state and allow to create Clump instances representing the [fetch](https://github.com/getclump/clump/blob/v0.0.7/src/main/scala/io/getclump/ClumpSource.scala#L18).
-Clump uses the fetch function's [identity](https://github.com/getclump/clump/blob/v0.0.7/src/main/scala/io/getclump/FunctionIdentity.scala) to group requests and perform batched fetches, so it is possible to have multiple instances of the same source within a clump composition and execution.
+Clump uses the source's identity to group requests and perform batched fetches, so it is __not__ possible to have multiple instances of the same source within a clump composition and execution.

 ## Composition